MichaelLangbein/tdl2/backend/data/wiki/programming/terraform.md

   push_config {
     # This has pubsub post it's messages to our cloudrun instance
     push_endpoint = "${google_cloud_run_service.processor_service.status[0].url}/echo"
+    # giving the subscription the same user as the cloudrun instance
+    # ... not sure if this is actually required
     oidc_token {
       service_account_email = google_service_account.pubsub_cloudrun_sa.email
     }